 At some organisations, administrator jobs are combined with other roles.
 Depending on their needs, some hire for this role specifically.
-Because of our platform’s capabilities, having someone with an admin certification (more on that in a minute) can ensure the company is using the platform to its fullest potential.
+Because of our platform’s capabilities, having someone with an admin certification can ensure the company is using the platform to its fullest potential.

 Take, for example, your sales team.
 They might use Sales Cloud to keep track of opportunities and close deals.
 With the help of a Salesforce Admin, your salespeople can set up personalised dashboards, fields, alerts, and reports to shorten the sales cycle and track every lead in greater detail.
 This level of organisation can lead to greater satisfaction among salespeople and new customers.